Riksi/Rikurse/_posts/2023-08-12-Thinking-Tree.md

 - But can parallelise it and the plans can be summarised with a vector < 1KB in size

 #### 3.3 Online expert iteration
-- Imitating learning restarted from scratch in each step of EXIT which throws away entire dataset and adds a lot to runtime of algorithm
+- Imitation learning restarted from scratch in each step of EXIT which throws away entire dataset and adds a lot to runtime of algorithm
 - Online version trains the apprentice with $\cup_{z\leq i}\mathcal{D}_z$ instead of only with $\mathcal{D}_i$.
 - Dataset aggregation makes it similar to DAGGER algorithm except for expert improvement step
 - With dataset aggregation you can request fewer move choices from expert at each iteration while still maintaining a large dataset